SanazME/Algorithm-DataStructure/trees/README.md

 - *Time complexity* : O(n).
 Because we traverse the entire input tree once, the total run time is O(n), where nn is the total number of nodes in the tree.

 - *Space complexity* : **The number of recursive calls is bound by the height of the tree**.
 In the worst case, the tree is linear and the height is in O(n)O(n).
 Therefore, space complexity due to recursive calls on the stack is O(n)O(n) in the worst case.

+** The Iterative Complexity**
+- *Time complexity* : O(n).
+Because we traverse the entire input tree once, the total run time is O(n)O(n), where nn is the total number of nodes in the tree.

+- *Space complexity* : There is additional space required for the search queue.
+In the worst case, we have to insert O(n) nodes in the queue.
+Therefore, space complexity is O(n).

+- For iterative call, we use BFS & queue and compare two adjacent nodes to see if the symmtric condition holds.
+At the beginning, we need to push root node twice to pass the comparison in the loop.